-Despite its name, independent oil and gas producer Devon Energy puts its energy into oil and gas fields far from England's southwestern coast.
+Independent oil and gas producer Devon Energy gets its energy from oil and gas fields primarily in Western North America.
 It focuses on exploration and production assets in Oklahoma, Texas, Wyoming, and western Canada.
-In 2012 Devon Energy reported proved reserves of about 3 billion barrels of oil equivalent and more than 14,000 net acres of assets.
-Devon Energy produces about 2.6 billion cu. ft. of natural gas a day (4% of all the gas consumed in North America).
+In 2015 Devon Energy reported proved reserves of 2.2 billion barrels of oil equivalent.
+Devon Energy produces about 2.4 billion cu. ft. of of gas equivalent a day (3% of all the gas consumed in North America).
 It also has midstream and marketing assets.
-The company is the largest producer and lease holder in the Barnett Shale (Texas).
+It is the largest producer and lease holder in the Barnett Shale (Texas).
 In the wake of a major oil market downturn, in 2016 Devon Energy reported a major loss and made plans to cut 20% of its workforce.

-In 2012 the company's US operations included the Barnett Shale, Cana-Woodford Shale, Permian Basin, Gulf Coast/East Texas, Rocky Mountains, STACK (Sooner Trend Anadarko Basin Canadian and Kingfisher Counties), Granite Wash, and Mississippian.
-Its Canadian assets included Oil Sands and the Lloydminster heavy oil operations.
+The company's US operations include the Barnett Shale, Cana-Woodford Shale, Gulf Coast/East Texas, Rocky Mountains, STACK (Sooner Trend Anadarko Basin Canadian and Kingfisher Counties), Granite Wash, and Mississippian.
+Its Canadian assets include Oil Sands and the Lloydminster heavy oil operations.